brobinett/unreal-world-character-reroller/README.md

 ## Overview

+Automatically reroll Unreal World characters until target attributes are met.

-This tool uses memory pattern scanning techniques to dynamically locate and monitor character attributes in Unreal World.
-It's designed to work across different game versions (verified on 3.71 and 3.86) by locating memory addresses at runtime rather than using hardcoded offsets.
+Designed to work across different game versions (verified on 3.71 and 3.86) by using memory pattern scanning to locate memory addresses at runtime rather than using hardcoded offsets.

-## Features

-- **Version-independent**: Uses pattern scanning to work across different game versions
-- **Configurable targets**: Set minimum desired values for any attribute
-- **Automatic rerolling**: Presses the reroll key and checks attribute values until targets are met
-- **Hotkey controls**: Start and stop rerolling with customizable hotkeys
-- **Detailed logging**: Keeps a log of all activities and attempts

 ## Requirements